sammorrisdesign/wwtbam/README.md

 This is a web-based graphics overlay for OBS that lets you host Who Wants To Be A Millionaire-style trivia with your friends over Zoom.
 I got a few good Zoom calls out of it during the Covid-19 pandemic.
 While it's a little hacky there's some dumb fun to be had with it.
 Which is why I'm open-sourcing it despite that.

-I should also mention that I don't own the rights to the format or anything.
-Sony Pictures Televsion own all rights to Who Wants To Be A Millionaire format, music and any other elements referenced in this project.

 ![An animated gif of the graphics in action](demo.gif)

 ## How to run the project